Orion composed by Kento Yamamoto

 Yamamoto’s musical instructors include Satoshi Sano and Shuichi Hayakawa for the trombone, Satoshi Sano and Manteru Nonoda, for jazz and pop performance and music theory, and Donald Robert Schwekendiek for jazz piano.

 Kento Yamamoto currently performs at music events and live concerts mainly in the Tokai region, as part of his own band, The Crib, and in various other bands including the AUTOBAHN Jazz Orchestra and B-STYLE Big Band.
 He also carries out band clinic sessions and private lessons.

 After graduating senior school, he met Manteru Nonoda in 2005 at the Nagoya University of Arts, and became his pupil, intent on becoming a professional musician.
-Yamazaki began his live concert career in the same year, performing funk, jazz and Latin music at various events in the Tokai area.
+Yamasaki began his live concert career in the same year, performing funk, jazz and Latin music at various events in the Tokai area.
 At the same time, he was also holding his own live performances.
-Yamazaki also takes part in recordings and stage big bands, etc..
+Yamasaki also takes part in recordings and stage big bands, etc..

 Born in 1979, Himeji, Hyogo Prefecture, Takehiro Arakawa began playing the piano at four years old, moving on to the guitar ten years later.
 In his school days he played in a cover band, centering around rock music.

 At nineteen, during a year abroad language study in Vancouver, Arakawa mixed in with the local rock and funk bands, performing in live bars and venues, and became influenced by funk, jazz and other kinds of music.
 The following year, he entered the Berklee College of Music, studying from Bret Willmott and Bruce Saunder.
 Upon graduation, Arakawa moved to L.A., where he studied from Kurt Rosenwinkel, whilst performing and teaching music himself.